 TGax editor: move the first sentence of para 7 from 27.3.10.8.3 (shown below, assuming no change from D4.0) to here, then edit as marked

-(#21240)Error!
-Reference source not found.Each(#21233) signaling for the presence of the User field corresponding to a center 26-tone RU of the 80 MHz PPDU carries the same value in both HE-SIG-B content channels.
+(#21240)As defined in Error!
+Reference source not found. and Table xxxa, each(#21233) signaling for the presence of the User field corresponding to a center 26-tone RU in an 80 MHz PPDU carries the same value in both HE-SIG-B content channels.

 TGax editor: change the following sentence

-The mapping of the 8-bit RU Allocation subfield to the RU assignment and the number of users per RU is defined in the Error!
+The mapping from the 8-bit RU Allocation subfield to the RU assignment and the number of User fields per RU in the same HE-SIG-B content channel is defined in the Error!
 Reference source not found..(#21234)